 - Removing a node in Studio

-Studio keeps Studio-installed nodes in their Installed state, even if none of them are currently started and running.
+Studio keeps Studio-installed nodes in their Installed state, even if none are currently started and running.

 On exit, Studio stops and removes all nodes it installed since the beginning of that Studio session.

 You can also stop and remove nodes manually using buttons on the top right side of the Clusters view.
 The default display in the Clusters view is the set of nodes started by Studio (plus any nodes installed outside of Studio using the same cluster name).
 You can optionally set the view to display all nodes in the current subnet.